2 Philly Schools Extend Closures Due to Asbestos

 Two Philadelphia schools that were supposed to reopen in the new year will instead remain closed due to asbestos.

-Alexander K. McClure Elementary School on 600 W. Hunting Park Avenue as well as Laura H. Carnell Elementary School on 1100 Devereaux Avenue will be closed Thursday and Friday out of an “abundance of caution,” the Philadelphia School District announced.
+Alexander K. McClure Elementary School on 600 W. Hunting Park Avenue as well as Laura H. Carnell Elementary School on 1100 Devereaux Avenue will both remain closed until Jan.
+13, the Philadelphia School District announced.

 Officials said asbestos was discovered in pipe insulation inside both buildings.
 A spokesperson for the Philadelphia Federation of Teachers also wrote that asbestos was found in multiple areas in the building at Carnell Elementary.